-- A. Exposed nursing students will report the incident to the clinical instructor, agency and Employee Health Services immediately after contamination.
-The nursing student and clinical instructor must report the incident to the appropriate nursing program coordinator immediately after the student has completed the necessary emergency care. - B. Exposed nursing students will be advised to obtain medical evaluation and follow-up from their choice of healthcare professional.
+- A. Exposed nursing students will report the incident to the clinical instructor, and to the Employee Health Services of the agency where clinicals were conducted immediately after contamination.
+The nursing student and clinical instructor must report the incident to the appropriate nursing program coordinator immediately after the student has completed the necessary emergency care. - B. Exposed nursing students will be advised to obtain medical evaluation and follow-up from their choice of healthcare professionals.